darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Many important shortcut actions are provided with default key combinations, but most must be manually configured by the user.
 Any key may be used for a keyboard shortcut, and may be combined with the Shift, Control or Alt modifier keys (or any combination thereof).

 When you open the _shortcuts_ tab you are initially presented with a hierarchical list of all actions that can be applied with a keyboard shortcut.
-At the top of this hierarchy is a short list of key _categories_ which are defined below.
+At the top of this hierarchy is a short list of key [_categories_](#shortcut-categories) defined below.

 # add or amend a shortcut